Each IT department provides services to business units of the company.

 - Export for downstream accounting systems

-Enables internal reporting up to user level by conjunction of technical data with commercial key figures
+Enables internal reporting up to user level by the conjunction of technical data with commercial key figures

 You can easily get answers to questions such as: